getAlby/awesome-nwc/README.md

 #### Accounting
  - [Clams](https://clams.tech/) - Dedicated accounting platform for your wallet
+ - [LNbits](https://lnbits.com/) - Open-source toolbox, accounting and extension system that might use NWC as funding source

 #### Browsers
  - [Spring Browser](https://spring.site/) - Purpose-built browser to explore the universe of Nostr apps